mllibs/mllibs/reference/docs/markdown/modules/adding.md

 ## Module Configuration File

-The congiguration file contains information about the module & its stored functions `info`, as well as the `corpus` used in classificaiton of function labels `name`
+The `configuration` file contains information about the module `sample` & its stored functions `info`, as well as the `corpus` used in classificaiton of function labels `name`

 ``` json
 "modules": [